nrc-cnrc/Canadian-Airspace-Models/README.md

 ### Matlab Frequency Tables

 The `Matlab_Frequency_Tables/` folder contains frequency tables for initial and transition distributions of Bayesian networks for the Canada-wide statistical airspace model, which can be used for further encounter generation between an RPAS and traditional aviation using the [`em-model-manned-bayes`](https://github.com/Airspace-Encounter-Models/em-model-manned-bayes) repository from the Airspace Encounter Models organization that is primarily administrated by MIT LL.
 Note MIT LL has not yet independently validated the use of these models with `em-model-manned-bayes`.
-Some modification to `em-model-manned-bayes` maybe required to use these models.
+Some modification to `em-model-manned-bayes` may be required to use these models.

 ## Support